 The win gives the film a massive boost in the Oscar race, where for many people it was under the radar (not here).
 The track record for the People’s Choice Award winner and a Best Picture nomination is a strong one; every film for the last 10 years save one (Nadine Labaki’s Where Do We Go Now?) has been nominated.
 Three have won (Slumdog Millionaire, The King’s Speech and 12 Years a Slave).
 It is Mortensen’s second film to top the festival – his Eastern Promises did in 2007.
 A TIFF world premiere, the film was met with thunderous applause at its premiere, public and press screenings.
 The film is about an Italian-American bouncer (Mortensen) who takes a job driving a famous black concert pianist (Ali) around a tour of the South.
-You can read my review of the film here.
 You can see where Green Book landed in my August predictions from last month and the live updates here.
 September predictions will come out this week.

 If Beale Street Could Talk from Academy Award winner Barry Jenkins and ROMA from Academy Award winner Alfonso Cuarón were 1st and 2nd runners-up, respectively.

 The Grolsch People’s Choice Midnight Madness Award goes to Vasan Bala’s The Man Who Feels No Pain.
 The first runner-up is David Gordon Green’s Halloween.
 The second runner-up is Sam Levinson’s Assassination Nation.